Onat-Inak/Computer-Vision/ReadMe.md

 This function has implemented both, the calculation of an estimation, as well as the MSAC algorithm on the upper level.
 - *Check_Transform*: This function is used to spot a wrong 2D transformation obtained from *SURF_MSAC*.
 - *apply_transformation*: Used to apply the estimated transformations to the images.

-So far no class structure for module 1.
-Is this a Problem?

 ## Image Segmentation
 In the image segmentation task, a class *Segmentation.m* has been implemented.
 The Segmentation class implements a k-Means based clustering of pixelsneeded for the semantic segmentation task.
 The resulting cluster centers are then sorted based on their intensities in an ascending way.
 Each